You're always sticking your nose into my life

 Germany 1988

 1. Death Toll 2.
 Black Frost 3.
 Dirty Minds 4.
 Skeletal Remains 5.
 Murder Of Profit 6. ...And The Night Will Be Silent 7.
-Most The ABC 8.
+Mosh The ABC 8.
 Cold Ages (Darkland III)

-Based on Necronomicon's earlier efforts, I didn't exactly have high hopes for their third release.
-Therefore, a couple of minutes into Death Toll already made me wonder if this was really the same band playing.
-Escalation is indeed something else than its less impressive predecessors with their rather dull sound.
-With a better production and a lot tighter approach to songwriting, the music appears immediately more convincing than ever before.
-Most songs are quite effective on some basic level, Death Toll and Cold Ages even minor classics.
-This development was so surprising I actually had to take and listen to the band's previous albums again, just to see if I had been totally mistaken about them all along (turned out not to be the case, though).
-With almost none of the old faults remaining, Escalation is a positively surprising and solid album, easily Necronomicon's best up to this point.
+Based on Necronomicon's earlier efforts, there were not necessarily any high hopes for the band's third release in advance.
+But lo and behold, only a few seconds into Escalation should be already enough to make you wonder if this is really the same group playing.
+This album is indeed something else than its less impressive predecessors.
+With a lot more focused approach to songwriting and generally a tighter and faster performance, the band's music appears immediately more convincing than ever before.
+Most songs are quite effective on their own, Death Toll and Cold Ages even minor classics.
+With almost none of the old annoyances remaining, Escalation is a positively surprising and solid release, easily among Necronomicon's best to date.

-Note: This album was reissued in 1991 as The Devils Tongue with different cover art.
+Note: This album has been reissued also as The Devils Tongue with different cover art.

 NECRONOMICON - Screams